 During a December seminar in East Plano, Syed called Siddiqui's case "one of the greatest cases of injustice in U.S. history."

-But the Second U.S. Court of Appeals noted that "one of Siddiqui's own witnesses ... testified that two rifle shells were recovered from the room, and by a government expert's testimony that the absence of certain forensic evidence from the room was not necessarily inconsistent with the firing of a weapon."
+But the U.S. Court of Appeals for the Second Circuit noted that "one of Siddiqui's own witnesses ... testified that two rifle shells were recovered from the room, and by a government expert's testimony that the absence of certain forensic evidence from the room was not necessarily inconsistent with the firing of a weapon."

 The guide also cites Siddiqui's small build to cast down on whether she could have handled the M4 and switched off its safety in order to open fire.
 In fact, trial evidence showed that she was trained on handling and shooting firearms while a student in Boston.